LandonTClipp/lambda-docs/docs/public-cloud/on-demand/serving-llama-31-vllm-gh200.md

     ```

 1. Install the rest of vLLM's dependencies, and then finish installing
     vLLM.
-This step can take several minutes to complete:
+This step can take up to 15 minutes to complete:

     ```bash
     pip install -r requirements-build.txt &&